Welcome to Lakeview

 Coronavirus (COVID-19) Visitation Policy

 - Screening: Everyone will be screened for COVID-19 to enter the facility.
-Those who are not up-to-date (see vaccination) may be asked for additional information.
+Those who are not Up-To-Date* may be asked for additional information.

 o Frequent hand hygiene

 o Appropriate use of PPE.
-A surgical mask is required at all times.
+A surgical mask is required at all times for everyone in the facility.
 Eye protection is required for every patient/resident encounter.
+Visitors and vendors will be required to wear a mask covering their nose and mouth at all times, with no exceptions.
+Visitors will go directly to their patient/resident’s room, avoiding unnecessary wandering.
 Full PPE, including an N-95 mask, is required to work with positive cases at all times.
 Please call the clinic at Ext-565 to schedule your N-95 fit test today.
 Fit testing is required for all direct care staff upon hire and every year.
-Visitors and vendors will be required to wear a mask covering their nose and mouth at all times while in the facility, with no exceptions.
-Visitors will go directly to their patient/resident’s room, avoiding unnecessary wandering.

 o Watching for symptoms: All staff will remain vigilant and continue to comply with the prevention measures.
 Thank you for your continued commitment to patients, residents, and each other.
 Reporting any symptoms or exposures to your supervisor and Infection Control is crucial, even when you think your symptoms are irrelevant or related to another illness (i.e., seasonal allergies).

-o Vaccination: We recommend that you get up-to-date with your COVID-19 vaccine.
-You are up-to-date immediately after getting the 1st booster (https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html?s_cid=11747:cdc%20up%20to%20date%20vaccine:sem.ga:p:RG:GM:gen:PTN:FY22 ).
-COVID-19 vaccines effectively protect people from COVID-19 and help keep adults and children from getting seriously sick.
-COVID-19 vaccines can reduce the risk of people spreading the virus that causes COVID-19.
+o Vaccination: We recommend that you get up-to-date with your COVID-19.
 Moderna vaccine is available here at Lakeview upon appointment.
 Contact the Clinic at Ext 565, to schedule your vaccine.
 For other vaccines, please visit the Covid-19 Vaccination Special Event directory provided by 2-1-1 Wisconsin https://211wisconsin.communityos.org/public-event-search?localHistory=FiCTqMk4dcjJTE_GBybZGQ

 Together, we can continue to do a great job of preventing the spread of the virus, especially to patients and residents.